stevenjt/GeoLocation/README.md

 iOS Specific Details:
 - iOS 10 requires a description of how an app will use location data access (NSLocationWhenInUseUsageDescription in the Plist).
 The plugin automatically sets this in the project settings for iOS (Project Settings -> iOS -> AdditionalPlistData).
 New values for the description will be kept and not overwritten by the plugin.

-## Support

-For support with the plugin you can email me at contact@stevenjt.com